undefinedDarkness/undefineddarkness.github.io/src/ricing/useful.md

 and since its so flexible trying to document every step on your journey that way would be too much work, so I have just collected useful tidbits of knowledge I found and tried to make it easier to document applications even I found difficult to theme.
 I have no attempt to hold anyone's hand through ricing through since if I do that
 It will become a how-to-make-a-rice-nes-likes guide; And I have a hard time putting such vague ideas about design and color into words, I am not a designer or artist after all.

+Along with that, I never meant for this guide to teach you design, That is something best left to professionals

 There is however a method to the madness, as you continue you pick up habits and orders in which to do things.
 Mine (personally) is to just jump right in and worry about the rest later so I dont really have much to say here but, as an example to follow: